Where Does the Power Come From in the Buckle Technique?

 Psychological Edge: The Mind‑Body Connection

 Technique isn’t purely physical.
 The buckle’s effectiveness hinges on a calm, focused mind that can read the opponent’s micro‑shifts.
-So naturally, spend time in meditation or breathing exercises to sharpen that inner awareness.
+On the flip side, spend time in meditation or breathing exercises to sharpen that inner awareness.
 When you can sense the subtle weight shift before it happens, the buckle becomes almost automatic—an extension of your body rather than a forced move.

 Final Thoughts